jm4R/type_tuple/CheatSheet.md

     std::cout << "using cache..." << std::endl;
 ```

-# explicit_tuple – good practice
+# type_tuple – good practice

 It is always good to hide implementation from the target user
 of our class and show him what is important only.
-Let's see simple example how one may prepare class with `explicit_tuple` as options:
+Let's see simple example how one may prepare class with `type_tuple` as options:

 ```c++
 class database {